 The main controller device is used to control the Air Conditioner(s) using the IR signals sent through the IR LED.
 The IR LED emits specific IR codes fed in the device based on the user’s choice.
 The decoder device is required to decode the IR signals for the Air Conditioner Remote so that these decoded signals can be then fed to the main controller device for making it compatible with the specific Air Conditioner.

 What Lies Under the Hood?

-The user can control the AC remotely using a mobile application, Google assistant, Google home, Amazon Alexa, etc. The user device then sends the data packet to the server, which will then update the control parameters in the Realtime Database.
-Here we are using firebase realtime database.
+The user can control the AC remotely using a mobile application, Google Assistant, Google Home, Amazon Alexa, etc. The user device then sends the data packet to the server, which will then update the control parameters in the Realtime Database.
+Here we are using firebase's real-time database.
 The NodeMCU will then retrieve these parameters from the database and will use the IR led to send signals to the Air Conditioner.